Comparing a Monolithic Pipeline to a Microservice Pipeline

 Understanding Why Microservice Pipelines are Different

 The key to understanding microservices and microservice pipelines is to think ‘functions.’
-With a microservice environment the concept of an ‘application’ goes away.
-It is replaced by a grouping of loosely coupled services connected via APIs at runtime, running inside of containers, nodes and pods.
-The microservices are reused across teams increasing the need for improved organization through a Domain Driven Design, to facilitate collaboration, communication, reuse and visibility.
+With a microservice environment, the concept of an ‘application’ goes away.
+It is replaced by a grouping of loosely coupled services connected via APIs at runtime, running inside of containers, nodes, and pods.
+The microservices are reused across teams increasing the need for an improved organization through a Domain-Driven Design, to facilitate collaboration, communication, reuse, and visibility.

 The biggest change in microservices architecture is having a single microservice used by multiple application teams independently moving through the microservice pipeline.
 Again, one must stop thinking ‘application’ and think instead think ‘functions’ to fully appreciate the oncoming shift.
 And remember, multiple versions of a microservice could be running in your environments at the same time.

 Microservices are immutable.
 You don’t ‘copy over’ the old one, you deploy a new version.
 When you deploy a microservice, you create a Kubernetes deployment YAML file that defines the Label and the version of the image.

 Example Kubernetes Deployment file